alexnitta/download-amazon-invoices/README.md

 1. Set up environment variables in a .env file according to the example in .env.example.
 This is how you will provide your email and password for logging in to Amazon.com.
 2. Set up a file in ./data/invoices.csv or ./data/invoices.xlsx (relative to the root of the project) that contains two columns named "order_id" and "pdf_filename".

-   - For each row, "order_id" should contain the Amazon.com order ID and "pdf_filename" should contain the desired filename for the PDF invoice.
-You do not need to include the .pdf extension in the filename; it will be added.
+   - For each row that you want to use to download an invoice, "order_id" must contain the Amazon.com order ID and "pdf_filename" must contain the desired filename for the PDF invoice.
+You do not need to include the .pdf extension in the filename; if it is missing, it will be added.
-   - The "pdf_filename" column is optional; if you do not provide a "pdf_filename" value, then the "order_id" value will be used as the filename.
    - Only one of the two spreadsheet files will be used.
 If the spec finds a file in ./data/invoices.csv, that will be used; if not, it will check for ./data/invoices.xlsx and try to use that.
+   - If you're using a .xlsx file, only the sheet (i.e. tab) named "Sheet1" will be used.
+This is the default sheet name for a new spreadsheet, so in most cases you won't need to rename your sheet.

 Example format for ./data/invoices.csv or ./data/invoices.xlsx: